-Marriage licenses are processed between 8:00 a.m. to 4:00 p.m. between Monday to Friday.
+Marriage licenses are processed between the hours of 8:00 a.m. until 4:00 p.m.
+Monday through Friday.
 Marriage licenses will not be issued after 4:00 p.m. due to the processing time required.
 There are no exceptions.

 Both individuals must visit the Probate Court together to apply.